chbach/kirby-imgrd/README.md

 kirby-imgrd
 ===========

 A server based solution to create a gridview for images in Kirby.
 This plugin will create a Google+ style image grid from any images collection.
+It will create thumbnails so that portrait and landscape oriented photos will all be shown in their original proportions, but every image in a row will have the same height and each row will have the same overall width.

 ## Requirements
 You need to have the [Thumb plugin](https://github.com/bastianallgeier/kirbycms-extensions/tree/master/plugins/thumb) installed in your Kirby system.